Top eCommerce Influencers to Follow

 Roy Rubin is the co-founder and former CEO of Magento.
-He has also been a part of eBay.
+And he has been part of eBay.

-He has more than 10 years of experience creating and helping products and organizations grow.
-He makes sure that all his plans are successful by working closely with product and marketing teams.
+Fittingly, Roy has more than 10 years of experience creating and helping products and organizations grow.
+So, he makes sure his clients are successful by working closely with their product and marketing teams.

 19. Andy Geldman